bored-irl/login4javaEN/README.md

 - *`setup()`: Executes the setup of the application creating all the settings (if the program is executed and a configuration file already exists the original config file gets loaded with its own settings*
 - *`singup()`: Executes the registration of the user based on the config*
-- *`loadConfig()`: Loads the config from the file (this operation is executed from the setup) if not it can be manually executed by calling its method *
+- *`loadConfig()`: Loads the config from the file (this operation is executed from the setup) if not it can be manually executed by calling its method*
 - *`sigin(email, password)`: Executes the login passing email and password as its parameters.
 Returns "notaccess" in case of wring login info or not-existing user or "ok" if the login happens with success*

 # Installation and Configuration

-- *In the first step all files must be downloaded and pt in a known folder: you can move your own program files in the root of the folder containing files*
+- *In the first step all files must be downloaded and put in a known folder: you can move your own program files in the root of the folder containing files*
 <a href="https://github.com/AlessioSS/login4java/releases">
 <img src="./img/login4java.svg">
 </a>